AdguardTeam/Scriptlets/README.md

 });
 ```

-To run browserstack tests create `.env` file or rename `.env-example`.
+To run browserstack tests create `.env` file or copy and rename `.env-example`.

 Fill in <username> and <key> with data from your Browserstack profile.
 Run next command